psyplot/psyplot/docs/installing.rst

 ------------
 Required dependencies
 ^^^^^^^^^^^^^^^^^^^^^
-Psyplot has been tested for python 2.7, 3.4, 3.5 and 3.6.
-Furthermore the
-package is built upon multiple other packages, mainly
+Psyplot supports officially python 3.6 and 3.7.
+Previous versions are also available for python 2.7.
+Furthermore the package is built upon multiple other packages, mainly

 - xarray_>=0.8: Is used for the data management in the psyplot package
-- matplotlib_>=1.4.3: **The** python visualiation
+- matplotlib_>=1.4.3: **The** python visualiation package
-  package
 - `PyYAML <http://pyyaml.org/>`__: Needed for the configuration of psyplot
+- docrep_: A package for efficient documentation processing for large APIs
+- funcargparse_: A package to create command line parsers from function docstrings

 .. _optional_deps: